anton0949/RDS-psychiatry-publications-2022/README.md

+# Publications from the departments of Adult Psychiatry and Child & Adolescent Psychiatry in the Region of Southern Denmark, 2022

 ## Method for the 2022 reports:

 A bibliometric analysis was conducted on published articles with affiliations to the Region of Southern Denmark in the fields of Child and Adolescence Psychiatry and Adult Psychiatry for the year 2022.